joseph-farruggio/joeyfarruggio.com-2022/src/blog/posts-category-filter.md

 }
 ```

-`fetchPosts(category)` is responsible for making an API call to WordPress.
+`fetchPosts()` is responsible for making an API call to WordPress.
 We give WordPress a category ID and we get back a list of blog posts.
 We can add data to our API call with `FormData()`.

 Here we prep our form data:
 ``` js